heisade/heisade.cybersecurityjourney.github.io/projects/Project 2: Penetration Testing a Vulnerable Web Application using OWASP Juice Shop on Kali Linux.md

 Ok so I can see all the missions on the OWASP Juice site and I would love to do all

+## MISSION 1: FIND THE SCORE BOARD
+**TYPE:** Reconnaissance / Hidden Path Discovery **OBJECTIVE:** Access the hidden scoreboard page **METHOD:** Inspected page source

-## MISSION 1: You won't find a link to it in the navigation or sidebar.
+You won't find a link to it in the navigation or sidebar.
 Finding the Score Board is itself one of the hacking challenges.
-  This mission was easy because all I did was inspect the site and analyze the structure of the web page and I was able to score board page, all I had to do was add score-board to the existing link and I got there 'http://localhost:3000/#/score-board' and that was all.
+This mission was easy because all I did was inspect the site and analyze the structure of the web page and I was able to score-board page, all I had to do was add score-board to the existing link and I got there 'http://localhost:3000/#/score-board' and that was all.
 Over here I can see all the web penetration missions.

 ## MISSION 2: DOM XSS
-## ATTACK TYPE: XSS
+**TYPE:** XSS
-## OBJECTIVE:
-Perform a DOM XSS attack
+**OBJECTIVE:** Perform a DOM-based XSS attack

-CODE USED:
+**Payload USED:**
  <iframe src="javascript:alert(`xss`)">

-OUTCOME:
+**OUTCOME:**
-1. A small popup (alert box) appeared with the text 'xss'
+A small popup (alert box) appeared with the text 'xss'

 So this specific attack is harmless but becomes very dangerous when a hacker injects malicious javascript code into the webpage.
-This shows the website is vulnerable to cross-site scripting(XSS)
+This shows the website is vulnerable to cross-site scripting(XSS).

-DANGERS:
+**IMPLICATIONS:**
+Proves the app is vulnerable to script injection

+**DANGERS:**
 1. Stealing cookies(session hijacking)
 2. logging keystrokes
 3. Redirecting users to malicious websites

 ## MISSION 3: BONUS PAYLOAD
-## ATTACK TPYE: XSS
+**TYPE:** XSS
-## OBJECTIVE:
-Perform another DOM XSS attack
+**OBJECTIVE:** Perform another DOM-based XSS attack

-CODE USED:
-<iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/771984076&color=%23ff5500&auto_play=true&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>

-OUTCOME:
-  A music song started playing on the website, which I found very funny and weird because this is new to me.
-I'm testing the payload and adjusting it so it can play a song I want to play.
-  Ok, so I did it and played a song I wanted to play.
-I played TV Off by Kendrick Lamar, this was the code I used for the attack: <iframe style="border-radius:12px"
+**PAYLOAD USED:**
+<iframe style="border-radius:12px"
         src="https://open.spotify.com/embed/track/0aB0v4027ukVziUGwVGYpG?utm_source=generator"
         width="100%" height="152"
         frameBorder="0" allowfullscreen=""
         allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>

+**OUTCOME:** A song started playing on the target website page.
+Demostrated fun but realistic risk of XSS attack.

 ## MISSION 4: BULLY CHATBOT
-## ATTACK TYPE: MISCELLANEOUS
-## OBJECTIVE:
-Receive a coupon code from the support chatbot.
+**TYPE:** MISCELLANEOUS [Social Engineering / Automation] **OBJECTIVE:** Obtain a coupon code from the support chatbot.

   So what I did here was that i created an account so I could get access to the chatbot.
 Ok from what I'm seeing, I have to spam the chatbot to get the coupon.
 I created a Python script to run this task for me so I could just automate it, but somehow I'm running into this problem, tried fixing it yesterday and it affected my OS, to prevent time wastage, I'm just going to upload the script but it works.
 So after spamming 'coupon please' to the chatbot, it eventually told me the coupon code which was 'n<Mich7ZKp'.
 Did this on my Chrome browser after Firefox gave me a lot of issues.

+**OUTCOME:** Recieved coupon code 'n<Mich7ZKp'

 ## MISSION 5: PRIVACY POLICY
-## ATTACK TYPE: MISCELLANEOUS
-## OBJECTIVE:
-Read our privacy policy.
+**TYPE:** MISCELLANEOUS [Basic Recon]
+**OBJECTIVE:** Locate and read the privacy policy page.

-Ok, so I did this mission and I think it was just for me to find the privacy policy page.
+Ok, so all I had to do in this mission was to find the privacy policy page.

+**OUTCOME:** Successfully navigated and read the document.

 ## MISSION 6: CONFIDENTIAL DOCUMENT
-## ATTACK TYPE: SENSITIVE DATA EXPOSURE
+**TYPE:** SENSITIVE DATA EXPOSURE
-## OBJECTIVE:
-Access a confidential document.
+**OBJECTIVE:** Discover and access a hidden confidential file.

   So I will be using a tool called dirb to scan the site.
 So dirb is a web content scanner.
 It looks for existing or hidden web objects by launching a dictionary attack on a web server and analyzing the responses.
 I chose to use dirb and not Burp Suite because dirb is faster and will do the attack faster.